nextstrain/docs.nextstrain.org/src/install.rst

                   If you forget to do this, ``docker`` won't work in the WSL terminal.

                .. include:: snippets/wsl-home-dir.rst

+            .. group-tab:: Windows (PowerShell)

+               `Install Windows Subsystem for Linux (WSL) 2`_.
+               You may have to restart your machine when configuring WSL.

+               `Install Docker Desktop for Windows <https://docs.docker.com/desktop/install/windows-install/>`_ with the `WSL 2 backend <https://docs.docker.com/desktop/windows/wsl/>`_.

             .. group-tab:: Ubuntu Linux